Siphon880gh/devbrain/DevOps/Server - _Scaling - Process Supervision - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 ```
 ps aux | head -n 1; ps aux | grep supervisor;  ps aux | grep script.py
 ```
-- Visit your website to check your python script is working
+- Visit your website at the port to check your python script is working

+You may need to enable the port through your server's firewall.
+Refer to [[UFW - Enable specific ports]] if ufw was enabled.
+Instructions to check ufw is enabled are also there.

+---

+### Folder structure

+Recommend Supervisor app config files be named with the port number ranges they use